Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Preliminaries

 \section{Preliminaries}

 In this section, we fix the notation used throughout the paper.
 We start with general notation and we then fix the notation related to graphs, matrices and matroids.

 The set of all positive integers is denoted by $\NN$ and the set of the first $k$ positive integers by $[k]$.
-If $A$ is a linear space, we write $\dim A$ for its dimension and if $B$ is a set of vectors, we write $\lin{B}$ for the linear hull of the vectors contained in $B$.
-If $A$ is a linear space and $K$ is a subspace of $A$, the \emph{quotient space} $A/K$ is the linear space of the dimension $\dim A-\dim K$ that consists of cosets of $A$ given by $K$ with the natural operations of addition and scalar multiplication; see e.g.~\cite{Hal93} for further details.
+If $A$ is a linear space, we write $\dim A$ for its dimension.
+If $K$ is a subspace of $A$, the \emph{quotient space} $A/K$ is the linear space of the dimension $\dim A-\dim K$ that consists of cosets of $A$ given by $K$ with the natural operations of addition and scalar multiplication; see e.g.~\cite{Hal93} for further details.
 The quotient space $A/K$ can be associated with a linear subspace of $A$ of dimension $\dim A-\dim K$ formed by exactly a single vector from each coset of $A$ given by $K$; we will often view the quotient space as such a subspace of $A$ and write $w+K$ for the coset containing a vector $w$.
+For example, if $A$ is $\RR^3$ and $K$ is the linear space generated by $(0,0,1)$, $A/K$ can be associated with (or viewed as) the $2$-dimensional space formed by vectors $(x,y,0)$, $x,y\in\RR$.